chartie8/thomas_eakins/README.md

 This terra cotta self portrait of William Rush, now at the Pennsylvania Academy of Fine Arts, was carved in 1822.
 There are other busts of Rush with a similar furrowed brow, an expression of concentration, which Eakins certainly applied to his own portrait of Rush as he is busy mid-sculpting, as annotated in both paintings.

 ANNOTATIONS
-(First painting, annotating William Rush's figure) The sculptor is shrouded in darkness and painterly detail, we can just make out a
+(First painting, annotating William Rush's figure) William Rush is shrouded in darkness and painterly detail, in contrast with the detail more aligned with realism in the rest of the painting.
+We can just make out the focused expression of a sculptor at work.

+(Second painting, annotating Rush's figure) Rush is painted with far more detail, with a similar lighting scheme and the signature furrowed brow.